Don't be a douche about hand showers

 Ablutionary showers are fittings designed for personal cleansing whilst using the toilet – hand showers, bidets, douches, toilet bidets seats all pose similar risks to the water supply system.

-As illustrated in the WRAS Water Regulations Guide, every water system should contain adequate measures to prevent the backflow of fluid into the wholesome water supply from any appliance, fitting or process.
+As illustrated in the Water Regulations Guide (now Guidance), every water system should contain adequate measures to prevent the backflow of fluid into the wholesome water supply from any appliance, fitting or process.
 The increasing popularity of ablutionary showers located next to WCs increases the potential for backflow incidents.
 Because of the location and how ablutionary showers and their intended use, there is a high risk of contamination to the drinking water supply.
 The risk is increased by the proliferation of some internet sites giving incorrect or incomplete advice on how to install these plumbing fittings.

 Whilst ablutionary showers have always been common across continental Europe, recent years have seen them gain popularity in the UK.